-The effective tax rate of 18.5% is 1.1% lower than December 2023.
-This decrease can be explained by the impact of non-UK branch profits (at lower tax rates) compared to losses in prior year and increase in group reliefs which more than offset the impact of the rise in the average rate of UK corporation tax from 23.5% to 25%.
+The effective tax rate of 28.2% is 4.2% higher than December 2023.
+The main reasons for the increase compared to December 2023 are an increase in provisions for uncertain overseas tax positions, a one-off tax credit to profit and loss in 2023 due to recognition of deferred tax assets in Singapore and Hong Kong due to improvement in their performance in 2023, and the impact of the rise in the average rate of UK corporation tax from 23.5% to 25%.

 There are two key non-financial KPIs (key performance indicators) that we use to manage the business.
-Average annual sickness across the company increased from 35.3 to 38.9 hours per person.
-Voluntary staff turnover increased from 7.9% to 8.7%.
+Average annual sickness across the Group increased from 32.9 to 39.2 hours per person.
+Voluntary staff turnover increased from 10.3% to 11.0%.